acorderob/sd-webui-prompt-postprocessor/README.md

 ## Configuration

+### A1111 (and compatible UIs) UI options

+* **Force equal seeds**: Changes the image seeds and variation seeds to be equal to the first of the batch.
+This allows using the same values for all the images in a batch.
+* **Unlink seed**: Uses the specified seed for the prompt generation instead of the one from the image.
+* **Seed**: The seed to use for the prompt generation.
+If -1 a random one will be used for each image in the batch.
+This seed is only used for wildcards and choices.
+* **Variable seed**: If the seed is not -1 you can use this to increase it for the other images in the batch.

 ### ComfyUI specific inputs

 * **model**: Connect here the MODEL or a string with the model class name used by ComfyUI.
 Needed for the model kind system variables.